Skip to content

 Come here to me

 Come here to me translates to “Listen to this” or ” I have something to tell you”.
-When someone says “come here to me”, you are usually right beside them so they aren’t asking you to come closer but to say something to you.
-It is a sentence to grab your attention and to listen up to what they have to say.
-Typically a secret or some unknown information is what follows.
+When someone says, “Come here to me”, you are usually right beside them, so they aren’t asking you to come closer but to say something to you.
+This sentence grabs your attention, so listen to what they say.
+Typically, secret or unknown information follows.

 What a dose

-Go away out of that
+Go away from that

 Like a house on fire

-You may have heard the saying “They get on like a house on fire”, this essentially means that they get on very well.
+You may have heard the saying, “They get on like a house on fire.”
+This essentially means that they get on very well.

-Stop faffin about
+Stop faffing about

 Donkeys years